hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

                                 )
     return solve_puzzle(puzzle_string, difficulty)
 ```
 The first line of the `solve_block_puzzle()` creates a _puzzle string_ which is a concatenatation of the transactions hash, the previous block hash and the timestamp converted to a string.
 The second line then calls the function defined [here](./bc_proto_prelim.md#cryptographic-puzzles) to get the solution to the the puzzle string.
 Some authors call the puzzle string the _preliminary block header_ which to me seems like incorrect terminology.
 Regardless, _this puzzle string will form the basis of guranteeing that propreties **A** - **C** are maintained_.
+> Hence, this step is the **proof of work** that is created when creating a block.
+This is also what is meant by **mining a block**, a term which you likely have read/heard about often

 This process is illustrated in Figure: _Create Nonce_.

 <p align="center">
   <img src="figures/create_nonce.png" />